History of John Calipari in Timeline

 In 1993, John Calipari was named Atlantic 10 Coach of the Year.

-1993: UMass Defeats Defending NCAA Champion
+1993: UMass Defeats North Carolina

-In 1996, John Calipari became head coach and Executive VP of basketball operations for the NBA's New Jersey Nets.
+In 1996, John Calipari became the head coach and Executive VP of basketball operations for the NBA's New Jersey Nets.

-1996: Head Coach of New Jersey Nets
+1996: Head Coach of the New Jersey Nets

 In 1996, John Calipari became the head coach of the NBA's New Jersey Nets.

-1996: Atlantic 10 Coach of the Year
+1996: Atlantic 10 Coach of the Year, National Coach of the Year Nominations, and Final Four Appearance

 1996: Naismith College Coach of the Year